M-Rathnayake/pharmacy-management-system/README.md

 * API Testing : Postman

 ## Other Features
-1. Added CRUD for all 6 processes.
+1. Added CRUD for all 6 processes
-2. Displays a summary of important information by using visualizations which helps to take decisions.
+2. Displays a summary of important information by using visualizations which helps to take decisions
+3. Report generation